Wilson Harle Standard Terms of Engagement

 To the extent allowed by law, our aggregate liability to you (whether in contract, tort, equity or otherwise) in connection with our services is limited to:

-Where no amount is available to be paid out under our relevant insurance policies, the lesser of $500,000 and 5 times our fees applicable to the matter (or series of matters) (excluding our office service charge, disbursements and GST).
+- Where no amount is available to be paid out under our relevant insurance policies, the lesser of $500,000 and 5 times our fees applicable to the matter (or series of matters) (excluding disbursements and GST).